Clarkson-Applied-Data-Science/2024_ia651_RAGHU-_SAI_NATH_REDDY/README.md

 ![image](https://github.com/user-attachments/assets/80d8f894-6774-4f5c-8170-993454f9110a)

 ## Violin Plot Analysis (Symptom frequency with respect to usage)

-### Observations:
-* The plot visualizes the distribution of usage symptoms across different symptom frequencies.
-* The width of the violin plots indicates the density of data points.
-* The central white line within each violin represents the median value.
-* The black box within each violin encompasses the interquartile range (IQR).
 ### Interpretations:
 * Individuals who experience symptoms "frequently" tend to report a wider range of symptoms compared to those who experience symptoms "rarely" or "never."
 * The symptom "All of these" is more prevalent among those who experience symptoms "frequently."